-- Commissioned by Ludivico Gonzaga for his palace in Mantua.
-The rooms are noted for their illusionistic detail and their di sotto in su ('seen from below') ceiling.
+- Commissioned by Ludivico Gonzaga noterd for its illusionistic detail and its di dotto in sù ('seen from below') ceiling.
 It shows his skill with perspective and as a portraitist.
 It took nearly ten years to complete and was his most importance commission.
-It shows the Marchese and his consort, Barbara of Brandenburg, together with their children, friends, courtiers and animals engaged in professional and leisurely pursuits, illustrating the present successes and alluding to the future ambitions of the Gonzaga dynasty. - (CLICK) This Court Scene on the north wall shows Ludovico Gonzaga, dressed informally, with his wife Barbara von Hohenzollern-Brandenburg.
+It shows the Marchese and his consort, Barbara of Brandenburg, together with their children, friends, courtiers and animals engaged in professional and leisurely pursuits, illustrating the present successes and alluding to the future ambitions of the Gonzaga dynasty. - This Court Scene on the north wall shows Ludovico Gonzaga, dressed informally, with his wife Barbara of Brandenburg.
 They are seated with their relatives, while a group of courtiers fill the rest of the wall.
-The Marchese is shown in conversation with his secretary, Marsilio Andreasi, while his dog Rubino rests comfortably under his chair. - Gonzaga turns to the side to speak with a man who has just entered from the left.
-Barbara von Brandenburg, is surrounded by her sons and daughters, a nurse, and a female dwarf.
-The girls are her two daughters Paola and Barbara.
+The Marchese is shown in conversation with his secretary, Marsilio Andreasi, while his dog Rubino rests comfortably under his chair. - The identity of some of the portraits has been clarified based on existing documents.
+The girls beside the marchesa are her two daughters Paola and

+Barbara.
+Ludovico Gonzaga is seated on a chair by the left pilaster.
+He turns to the side to speak with a man who has just entered from the left.
+To Gonzaga's right sits his wife, Barbara von Hohenzollern-Brandenburg, surrounded by her sons and daughters, a nurse, and a female dwarf.
 Beneath the right arcade, which is closed by a curtain that is drawn aside only slightly at the outside corner, stand a number of noblemen in elegant and colourful costumes.
 This procession of courtiers, identified by the colours of their leggings as adherents of the Gonzaga, is led by a young blond man who, like the presumed secretary at the left edge of the picture, stands in front of the painted pilaster.
 He is flanked by associates who are in part obscured by the same pilaster.
 The blond youth with a dagger at his waist was identified as Rodolfo Gonzaga.